 Sponsor and status

-This bill was introduced on May 20, 1993, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 20, 1993, in a previous session of Congress, but it did not receive a vote.

 Representative for Florida's 16th congressional district

 Last Updated: May 20, 1993